Skip to content

 In your HubSpot mobile app's settings, you can turn on device lock.
 When you close or leave your HubSpot mobile app, the next time you open the app, you'll be prompted to verify your identity with your mobile device's native biometrics or PIN code.

-To enable device lock:
+To turn on device lock:

 1. Open the HubSpot app on your device.